sertansenturk/tomato/README.md

 2. **What are the supported Python versions?**

     Currently we only support 2.7.
-We will start working on Python 3+ support, as soon as Essentia bindings for Python 3+ are available.
+We will start working on Python 3+ support, as soon as [Essentia bindings for Python 3](https://github.com/MTG/essentia/issues/138) are available.

 3. **Where are the MATLAB binaries?**